 Jason has lived in the metro Atlanta area for most of his life, and as a result is passionate about improving his local community.
-Jason’s charitable endeavors include performing pro bono work for the Southern Center for Human Rights, being a member of Keep Roswell Beautiful, twice organizing an annual North Fulton County First Responders Appreciation Event, and raising thousands of dollars for childhood cancer research by shaving his head with the St. Baldrick’s Foundation.
+Jason’s charitable endeavors include performing pro bono work for the Georgia Appleseed Center for Law & Justice and Southern Center for Human Rights, being a member of Keep Roswell Beautiful, twice organizing an annual North Fulton County First Responders Appreciation Event, and raising thousands of dollars for childhood cancer research by shaving his head with the St. Baldrick’s Foundation.

 AV Preeminent rating, Martindale-Hubbell (2015-present); Georgia Top Lawyers; Rising Stars, Super Lawyers Magazine (2016-present); Marquis Who’s Who; 2019 Attorney to Watch in Marietta & Cobb County by Atlanta Attorneys at Law Magazine